LIZW2019/DeepSignalplantPractise/README.md

 ```
 git clone https://github.com/LIZW2019/DeepSignalplantPractise.git
 ```
 The input data should be downloaded into different subfolders under the "DeepSignalplantPractise/input"

-**1.Sequence data in FAST5 format**
+**a.Sequence data in FAST5 format**
-Data generated from Nanopore direct DNA sequencing in FAST5 format.
+Data generated from Nanopore direct DNA sequencing is in FAST5 format.
 Sample data can be download from the google device:
 https://drive.google.com/drive/folders/1XCL6Ovvv9fpjg8A9prgIu2T7Ta5Yjc28?usp=sharing